|Best leaf blower and vacuum||WORX WG509 TRIVAC 12 Amp 3-In-1 Electric Blower/Mulcher/Vacuum||Check Price||

 There’s just something sublime about long summer evenings, lying in the green grass under a lush canopy, listening to bugs chirp.
 That glory, however, is short-lived.
 Come fall, you’ll be screaming, leaf me alone, as nature’s debris accumulates and deteriorates over flowerbeds, streets, and neighbors’ yards if left unchecked.
 Grab the best leaf vacuum on the market, however, and you can mitigate an unsightly mess and provide easy yard clean-up.
 Combining the best features of traditional leaf blowers with a convenient bag system, a leaf vacuum will save you a ton of effort on your next yard waste removal job and you’ll enjoy a tidy lawn again in no time.

-- Best cordless leaf vacuum: Greenworks 40V 185 MPH Variable Speed Cordless Leaf Blower/Vacuum
+- Best cordless: Greenworks 40V 185 MPH Variable Speed Cordless Leaf Blower/Vacuum

-- Best gas powered leaf vacuum: Husqvarna 2-Cycle Gas Handheld Leaf Blower/Vacuum
+- Best gas powered: Husqvarna 2-Cycle Gas Handheld Leaf Blower/Vacuum

-- Best pool leaf vacuum: Poolmaster 28316 Swimming Pool Leaf Vacuum
+- Best for pools: Poolmaster 28316 Swimming Pool Leaf Vacuum

-- Best cheap leaf vacuum: Vpment Corded Electric Leaf Blower
+- Best budget: Vpment Corded Electric Leaf Blower

 Things to consider when shopping for the best leaf vacuum